Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 Windows package naming should remain aligned with the Linux TheRock naming model where practical so that users can reason about package purpose consistently across operating systems.

-The `amdrocm-` naming prefix should be used for AMD-published Windows package componens where a package-level identity is exposed directly to users.
+The `amdrocm-` naming prefix is used for AMD-published Windows package components where a package-level identity is exposed directly to users.

 Examples inlcude: